 The main thing to remember here is to have all of your coals on one side of the kettle.
-You don’t even need that many briquettes, just one charcoal chimney full is about all.
+You don’t even need that many briquettes, just one charcoal chimney full is about all you’ll need.
 I only had one rack of ribs, but you can easily do up to four on your kettle if you use a “rib rack” … not to be confused with a “rack of ribs.”
 A rib rack will hold your ribs vertically on your grill or smoker to maximize the horizontal space.

 The steps are easy the results are sublime.